 Hiring new talent is a time-consuming and costly process.
 Research from Bersin by Deloitte found that companies spent close to $4,000 per hire in 2014.
 And that doesn’t cover the costs of lost time and productivity while the position sits open—an average of 26 working days, according to the most recent data from the DHI-DFH Mean Vacancy Duration Measure.

 And when you have a poor candidate experience, the process takes even longer.
 For starters, fewer job seekers apply to your jobs.
 If the application is lengthy, difficult to navigate, or requires candidates to jump through hoops, they’re more likely to abandon it and move on to the next company.
 And a smaller applicant pool means more time spent in search of the perfect professional for an open job.

 The hiring process truly is the first impression employees have of your employer brand, so make sure it’s a great one.
-Efficiency in all of the steps below—from maintaining an updated career page to responding promptly to emails—will help speed up hiring time and reflect well on the whole company.
+Efficiency in all of the steps below—from maintaining an updated career page to responding promptly to emails—will help speed up 'time to fill' and reflect well on the whole company.

 Keep up a great reputation—even with those not hired

 In the era of social media, candidate experience is especially crucial for the people you don’t end up hiring.
 And those people touch more facets of the business than you may think.